DrewBepic/Google-Apps-Scripts/README.md

 # Google-Apps-Scripts
-Google Apps Script code for automation on google sheets
+These are Google Apps Scripts written in JavaScript for automation on my Google Sheets